IntroCSCI/colorvisionproject-alexb02h/README.md

 }while(used == false);

 ### File Input and Output
 I will be using a file called color.txt that stores all the colors and their RGB codes.
-I will be calling this file later, 1: To add all of the lines individually to the vector called text 2: to compare the RGB code inherited from the function radnomRGB.
+I will be calling this file later, 1: To add all of the lines individually to the vector called text, and 2: to compare the RGB code inherited from the function radnomRGB.
 I created a system, in the user class, which checks if the user has a previous file, and if they do not it creates a new one.
 In the user’s file, it contains the user’s color-blind results from the previous test.
 I have a fstream reader called read in the user class, and an ifstream reader titled reader in the function findColor.

 ### Arrays/Vectors
 I have a string vector called colors which adds every line in colors.txt to the vector and then uses the vector, later on, to compare the RGB to RGB codes in the file.
 I also have an array called colorBlind which stores all the types of color-blindness which will be used in a later update to tell the user what type of color-blindness.
 I also have a string array called RGB which stores all of the RGB codes.